scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 (3 rows)
 ```

-This query joins the tables connected to the three back-end storages and calculates the unshipped orders with the highest revenue on a particular date.
+This query joins the tables that are connected to the three back-end storages and calculates the unshipped orders with the highest revenue on a particular date.

-As ScalarDB Analytics with PostgreSQL supports all queries supported by PostgreSQL, you can use not only join, aggregation, filtering, and ordering as shown in the example, but also window function, lateral join, or various analytical operations.
-Let's try to run any queries you want.
+Since ScalarDB Analytics with PostgreSQL supports all queries that PostgreSQL supports, you can use not only join, aggregation, filtering, and ordering as shown in the example, but also the window function, lateral join, or various analytical operations.